RLuckom/extra-sensory/README.md

     export RTOS_DIR=<path-to-rtos>

-and then you can use make from the root directory of this repo:
+and then you can use make from the root directory of this repo according to the esp-open-rtos instructions.
+For instance, to make this code and flash it to an ESP (after checking that the ESPPORT is correct), you could use:

     make flash -j4 ESPPORT=/dev/ttyUSB0